JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 interlayers = [interlayer_sg_swg, interlayer_swg_mg, interlayer_mg_vg, interlayer_multiplex_sg_mg, interlayer_empty_sg_vg]
 ```

 There are of course other constructors that you may discover by reading the [API](@ref subgraphs_eu).
-They include constructors that exempt the user from having to explictly specify the `null_graph`, at the cost of some flexibility;
+They include constructors that exempt the user from having to explicitly specify the `null_graph`, at the cost of some flexibility;

 Next, we explore the API associated to modify and analyze `Layer`s and `Interlayer`s.